What is a high-deductible health plan (HDHP)?

 You also have the option to leave the money in the HSA and use it to fund long-term care later in life.
 The money is never taxed if you’re withdrawing it to pay for qualified medical expenses, even if you’re no longer covered by an HDHP at the time that you make the withdrawals.
 But contributions to the HSA can only be made while you have in-force coverage under an HDHP.

-You can also withdraw tax-free money from your HSA to pay Medicare premiums (for Part A, if you don’t get it for free, and for Parts B and D, but not for Medigap plans).
+You can also withdraw tax-free money from your HSA to pay Medicare premiums (for Medicare Part A, if you don't get it for free, and for Medicare Part B and Part D – but not for Medigap plans).

 You can also withdraw tax-free money from your HSA to pay long-term care premiums.
-There are limits, based on age, on how much you can pull out of your HSA to pay long-term care insurance premiums with pre-tax money (the following limits are for 2024;11 they’re indexed for inflation each year by the IRS, and 2024 is the first time we’ve seen a reduction in these limits, which are a little lower than they were in 202312).
+There are limits, based on age, on how much you can pull out of your HSA to pay long-term care insurance premiums with pre-tax money.
+The following limits are for 2025).21 (These limits are indexed for inflation each year by the IRS.)).
 If your age is:

 Footnotes